andyfase/egmp-bluelink-scriptable/docs/pages/automations.md

 # Automations
 {: .fs-9 }

-Using IOS Shortcuts it is possible to configure a number if automations.
-A automation is a combination of a defined shortcut and then an automation that will trigger that shortcut [based on a IOS supported event](https://support.apple.com/en-ca/guide/shortcuts/apd932ff833f/ios).
+Using IOS Shortcuts it is possible to configure a number of automations.
+A automation is a combination of a defined shortcut and then an IOS automation that will trigger that shortcut [based on a IOS supported event](https://support.apple.com/en-ca/guide/shortcuts/apd932ff833f/ios).
 Both the shortcut itself and the automation are created within the Shortcuts app.
 {: .fs-5 .fw-300 }

 Any shortcut automation will need to invoke the app with a given command - as a text string.
 The list of commands are described on the [Siri](./siri.md) page.